kubernetes/kops/docs/operations/images.md

 ### Debian 8 (Jessie)

 Support for Debian 8 (Jessie) is deprecated and was removed in Kops 1.18.

+### Kope.io

+Support for _kope.io_ images is deprecated.
+These images were the default until Kubernetes 1.18, when they were replaced by the [official Ubuntu 20.04](#ubuntu-2004-focal) images.

+The _kope.io_ images were based on [Debian 9 (Stretch)](#debian-9-stretch) and had all packages required by Kops pre-installed.
+Other than that, the changes to the official Debian images were [minimal](https://github.com/kubernetes-sigs/image-builder/blob/master/images/kube-deploy/imagebuilder/templates/1.18-stretch.yml#L174-L198).

 ### Ubuntu 16.04 (Xenial)